For All the Dogs

 For All the Dogs is the eighth studio album by the Canadian rapper Drake.
 It was released by OVO Sound and Republic Records on October 6, 2023.
 The album features guest appearances from Teezo Touchdown, 21 Savage, J. Cole, Yeat, SZA, PartyNextDoor, Chief Keef, Bad Bunny, Sexyy Red, and Lil Yachty.
-Production was handled by Drake, Teezo Touchdown, and Lil Yachty themselves, along with 40, Sango, Oz, Bnyx, Southside, Boi-1da, Vinylz, Tay Keith, FnZ, Jahaan Sweet, the late DJ Screw, Stwo, Gordo, Justin Raisen, and the Alchemist, among others.
+Production was handled by Drake, Teezo Touchdown, Lil Yachty, 40, Sango, Oz, Bnyx, Southside, Boi-1da, Vinylz, Tay Keith, FnZ, Jahaan Sweet, the late DJ Screw, Stwo, Gordo, Justin Raisen, and the Alchemist, among others.

 Drake first teased For All the Dogs in January 2023, and developed it mostly during the It's All a Blur Tour.
 Originally set for release in September 2023, the album was delayed several times and follows both of his albums released in 2022: his seventh album, Honestly, Nevermind, and his collaborative album with 21 Savage, Her Loss.
 For All the Dogs was supported by five singles: "Slime You Out", "8AM in Charlotte", "Rich Baby Daddy", "First Person Shooter", and "You Broke My Heart", with the latter appearing on the Scary Hours deluxe edition of the album.
+"Slime You Out" and "First Person Shooter" reached number one on the Billboard Hot 100, marking Drake's twelfth and thirteenth US number one singles.

 Upon the album's release, critical reception was mixed, with praise for its production but criticism for its length and some of its lyrics.
 For All the Dogs ended up on year-end lists by several publications as one of the best albums of the year.
 The album set various regional and global sales records.
 In the United States, it opened with first-week sales of 402,000 album-equivalent units and topped the Billboard 200 chart, becoming the year's highest-selling rap album.
 It also earned 514.01 million global on-demand streams in the debut week, which was the largest streaming week of 2023.